 School and Youth Programs

 Youth education programs aim to serve the needs of local students, parents, and teachers involved in public and private school or homeschool environments.
-Kids will enjoy active learning experiences at our garden facility at the Avish Estate with native and exotic plants, insects, birds, and more, both outdoors in the garden and inside the greenhouse.
+Kids will enjoy active learning experiences with native and exotic plants, insects, birds, and more, both outdoors in the garden and inside the greenhouse.
 We offer lesson activities that correlate to Kentucky and Indiana state curricula and are in alignment with Next Generation Science Standards (NGSS).

 Adult classes and workshops have a focus in the areas of: